We crunched the numbers for eight Amazon Prime perks to help you figure out if the benefits outweigh the $119 fee.

 - Prime Early Access deals.
 Savings = 20% or more on a variety of merchandise

-- Amazon Prime Day.
+- Amazon Prime Day (this year on June 21-22).
 Savings = 20% or more on a variety of items

 Bonus tip: Save with a half-price Amazon Prime Student membership